openaustralia/planningalerts/app/views/atdis/_guidance.md

 [Help improve this page](https://github.com/openaustralia/planningalerts-app/blob/master/app/views/atdis/_guidance.md)

 If you are planning to submit your development application feed for ATDIS compliance testing this is the page for you!
 Here we'll outline what you need to do to prepare yourself to ensure maximum chance of success.
-We will guide you through step-by-step the testing you should do yourself before submitting your feed for compliance testing.
+We will guide you step-by-step through the testing you should do yourself before submitting your feed for compliance testing.

-The testing steps are the same as those that will be carried out by the [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au) (OAF) when we carry out the official compliance testing.
+These are the same steps which the [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au) (OAF) will carry out for the official compliance testing.

 Note that the definitive reference of what is compliant with the ATDIS specification is the [specification document](https://github.com/openaustralia/atdis/raw/master/docs/ATDIS-1.0.2%20Application%20Tracking%20Data%20Interchange%20Specification%20(v1.0.2\).pdf) itself.
 This page is intended as a short, simple to read summary of the process by which OAF will test compliance and you should test your compliance before submitting.
 Just because something isn’t included here (and is included in the specification) doesn’t mean that it isn’t important!